 Businesses are battling to meet customer needs and are all too often falling short.
 Yet, many don’t even realise the goldmine of data that is available at their fingertips.
 Visualising customer location data through Geographic Information Systems (GIS) allows businesses to see patterns, trends and behaviours that they previously wouldn’t have been aware of.

-Using the correct metrics
+Using the correct metrics in 2016

 Ultimately, every business wants to decrease its costs, whilst improving efficiency and profitability.
 Setting SLAs and KPIs is the first objective.
 It’s important to look outside the organisation when doing so as customers are continuously comparing their experience with other service providers.